YashvanthSankar/YashvanthSankar/README.md

 # Hi there, I'm Yashvanth S! 👋

 I'm a CSE undergrad at IIITDM Kancheepuram.
-As a passionate software developer and open-source enthusiast, I love using my skills to solve problems and create efficient solutions.
+As an aspiring software developer and open-source enthusiast, I love using my skills to solve problems and create efficient solutions.
 Always eager to learn and explore new technologies, I enjoy collaborating on creative projects and sharing knowledge with the developer community.
 Let's connect and make something awesome together!

 <div align="center">
   <img src="https://komarev.com/ghpvc/?username=YashvanthSankar&style=for-the-badge" alt="Profile Views" />